chrisemoulton/factual-java-driver/README.md

 # Installation

-You can download the [fully assembled jar](https://github.com/Factual/factual-java-driver/blob/master/bin/factual-java-driver-app.jar) in /bin and add it to your project.
+You can download the [fully assembled jar](https://github.com/Factual/factual-java-driver/blob/master/bin/factual-java-driver-app.jar) from /bin and add it to your project.

+There's also a [minimal jar](https://github.com/Factual/factual-java-driver/blob/master/bin/factual-java-driver-1.0.jar) in /bin if anyone wants to pull in all the 3rd party dependencies

-You can also build from source if you like; this is a Maven based project and so has a pom.xml file.
+Or you build from source.
+This is a Maven based project and so has a pom.xml file.

 # Setup